TanmayAggarwal87/Todo-list-2.0/README.md

-# 📝 Collaborative To-Do List App
+# TodoShare

 A real-time collaborative to-do list app that allows users to manage tasks efficiently in teams.
 Built with a powerful MERN stack backend and a clean, interactive UI using React, Tailwind CSS, and DaisyUI.
 Supports real-time updates using Socket.IO.

 ---

-## 🚀 Features
+## Features

-- 👥 Two user types: Admin and Member
+-  Two user types: Admin and Member
-- ✅ Task creation, completion toggle, starring
+-  Task creation, completion toggle, starring
-- 📌 Assign and unassign tasks (Admin only)
+-  Assign and unassign tasks (Admin only)
-- 🔒 Role-based control over task actions
+-  Role-based control over task actions
-- 🔄 Real-time sync of tasks and members via WebSockets
+-  Real-time sync of tasks and members via WebSockets
-- 📦 Responsive UI using Tailwind CSS and DaisyUI
+-  Responsive UI using Tailwind CSS and DaisyUI
-- 📱 Mobile-friendly layout
+-  Mobile-friendly layout

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 ### **Frontend**
 - React 19